Union Pacific Calendars

 Photos -- Scanned images of the photos used in Union Pacific's color calendars

-The Union Pacific Railroad's color calendars were first produced in 1939, for the year 1940.
+The Union Pacific Railroad's color calendars were first produced in 1939, for the upcoming year 1940.

-From 1940 through 1968, there were additional pages showing the previous year's December, the full year for the current year and the full year for the following year.
+From 1940 through 1969, there were additional pages showing the previous year's December, the full year for the current year and the full year for the following year.
 These extra pages were not included after 1969.